Patrolman Donald Martin | Cincinnati Police Division

 INCIDENT

-That same night, Walter Baker Walls and Jesse James Walls had walked to a bar at the corner of 13th Street and Reading Road because neither of their cars was operational.
+That same night, Walter Baker Walls and Jesse James Walls had walked to a bar at the corner of Thirteenth Street and Reading Road because neither of their cars was operational.
 Walter Walls called his friend, Charles Herbert “Cadillac Charlie” Jillson, for a ride and he came with his Cadillac.
 The three of them went looking for a battery to steal.
 They found what they wanted at the Downtown Lincoln Mercury car lot.
-The Wallses entered the lot on foot while Jillson waited in the car.
+The Walls brothers entered the lot on foot while Jillson waited in the car.
 They were still there at 3 a.m. when Patrolman Martin entered the lot.

 At 3:10 a.m., Charles Minnich, Jack Wenner, Hugh Moore, and Harold Stiver, all of Phillipsburg, Ohio, were northbound at 721 Reading Road when they observed the chase and fourth shot.
 After Patrolman Martin fell to the ground, Walls walked up and fired a fifth shot into his head behind his left ear.
+The Phillipsburg witnesses did not see this occur.

 Observing the scuffle and homicide, Jillson drove away.